Datodia/Project-1/README.md

 # Project-1
-this is burger shop site
+this is burger shop site. you can create butger, as you want.